Photo Documentation Room

 • If warranted, please consult with a Photography Documentation Room staff member for guidance about best practices and procedures in regards to photographing your work before scheduling a photography session.

-• The Photography Documentation Room staff reserve the right to terminate any photography session that causes an undue disturbance, endangers the health and safety of the participants, staff or the artist themselves.
+• The Photography Documentation Room staff reserve the right to terminate any photography session that causes an undue disturbance and/or endangers the health and safety of the participants, staff or the artist themselves.

 • The Photography Documentation Room is designated as a “dry” area.
 Please refrain from bringing works of art that have not had adequate time to dry to your scheduled photography session.